open-learning/git4ol/README.md

 A `git` commit has two parts that can further be mapped into blocks:

-- "step assets" ⇔ `git` commit contents
+- "assets" ⇔ `git` commit contents
-- "step body" ⇔ `git` commit message
+- "body" ⇔ `git` commit message

-The formatting of the `git` commit message follows:
+The formatting of the body follows:

 > **note**
 >